-- The DLM English Language Arts (ELA) and Mathematics Alternate Assessment is required for students in grades 3-8 and 10-11.
-Testing in 9th grade for ELA and math is optional and provided at no cost to districts.
+- The DLM English/Language Arts (ELA) and Mathematics Alternate Assessment is required for students in Grades 3-11.
+Note that for 2018-19, Grade 9 is no longer optional.
 These tests are year-long instructionally embedded assessments that include three assessment windows: fall, winter and spring.

-Participation The criteria for participation in Iowa’s Alternate Assessments reflect the pervasive nature of a significant cognitive disability.
+The criteria for participation in Iowa’s Alternate Assessments reflect the pervasive nature of a significant intellectual disability.
 IEP teams must select the alternate assessment as the only option for all subject content areas assessed.

 Students who participate in Iowa’s Alternate Assessments will not participate in the Iowa Assessments.
 Participation guidelines are programmed into the State Web Individual Education Program (IEP) and are located on the Iowa Department of Education’s alternate assessment webpages.
 Every student is to be tested, even those who receive homebound services or attend a shortened school day.
 District alternate assessment coordinators should contact Jennifer Denne, Alternate Assessment Consultant at the Iowa Department of Education, for guidance on assessment requirements for students who are receiving homebound services or attend a shortened school day.
 To say, “we need to exclude this student from the testing window,” means the student is being excluded from participation in the Iowa Core, which is documented as non-compliance and illegal.
 Students must complete all testing requirements within each assessment window or will be considered an exclusion.
 Exclusions may be appealed through the Department.